ozihler/teamsmells/chapters/The-Rockstar-Developer.md

 A combination of high skill levels, character traits, external recognition, and possibly a lack of feedback on the impact of their behavior can reinforce this attitude.

 ## Related Smells
-* Similar issues can arise with [The Alpha](The-Alpha.md) who tends to dominate team dynamics, though the Rockstar's focus is more on technical prowess than general leadership or dominance.
+* Similar issues can arise with [The Alpha](The-Alpha.md) who tends to dominate team dynamics, though the Rockstar's focus is more on technical prowess than general leadership.
 * The Rockstar Developer is also often [The Single Point of Failure](The-Single-Point-of-Failure.md) as they tend to accumulate all the domain or technical system knowledge, intentionally keeping other team members from contributing or learning.
 * The Rockstar Developer may also be [a Hierarchy Believer](The-Hierarchy-Believer.md) as they often seek approval from those in higher positions or with greater status and look down upon those less skilled than them.
 * They are also typically: